Tatis hits 50th career homer, Padres rout Mariners 16-1

 TRAINER'S ROOM

-Padres: 3B Manny Machado got the night off because he's been dealing with nicks and bruises, manager Jayce Tingler said.
+Padres: 3B Manny Machado got the night off because he's been dealing with nicks and bruises, Tingler said.

 UP NEXT